6 Tips To Make Sure Your Remote Team is Happy and Productive

 - Promoting sharing and friendship between team members;

 No matter how rigorous your hiring process, poor onboarding and a lack of further training spell bad news for a remote marketing team.
-A well-trained workforce is paramount in an industry where goalposts change constantly.
+A well-trained workforce is paramount in an industry where the goalposts keep shifting.

 Not only does a strong onboarding practice improve employee satisfaction and understanding, but it also makes employees up to 82% more likely to keep their jobs.
 Hiring is always costly and time-consuming, too, which hinders productivity.